OE-Heart/Labs-of-Secure-Programming/Lab1.3&1.4&1.5/README.md

 1. Visit the WebGoat page: http://localhost:8080/WebGoat/attack;
 2. Select the Injection Flaw in  the left and start to do the Injection attack;
 3. Each of the attack has a  solution, if you have no idea what to do, you can refer to the solution to help finish your work.
-4. Select the Injection Flaw in  the left and start to do the XSS attack.
+4. Select the Cross-Site Scripting (XSS) in  the left and start to do the XSS attack.

 ## Examples